 If you want to take a break and verify your Django test project is OK, you can use:

-You'll get a warning that you haven't applied your migrations yet.
-If you unfamiliar with runserver and migrations, head over to djangoproject.com and walk through the tutorial.
+If you are unfamiliar with runserver and database migrations, head over to djangoproject.com and walk through their very good tutorial.

 Configure the Apache server to serve Django